A possible correction of the Saha curve for non-equilibrium states: Introduction

-Peebles argued that direct recombination to the ground state of the hydrogen atom emits a photon that may ionize another atom without leaving any net change.
-He suggested that recombination instead forms neutral atoms in higher excited states \cite{peebles1968recombination}.
-This is another aspect that disfavors the Saha equation, which assumes that recombination occurs directly from the ground state.
-However, the fundamental issue with Saha's approach is the breakdown of chemical equilibrium in some stages of the thermal history of the Universe, as the equation is built on this assumption.
-Following Peebles' pioneering work, several studies have refined the treatment of cosmological recombination by incorporating multi-level atom models, radiative transfer effects, and the influence of helium recombination (see, e.g., \cite{seager1999new,dubrovich2005recombination,chluba2011towards,chluba2006free}).
-These improvements led to more accurate predictions of the ionization history and the Cosmic Microwave Background anisotropies, which are essential for precision cosmology.
+Peebles argued that direct recombination to the hydrogen ground state produces photons capable of reionizing other atoms, yielding no net change.
+Instead, he suggested that recombination proceeds mainly through excited states \cite{peebles1968recombination}.
+This further undermines the applicability of the Saha equation, which assumes recombination directly to the ground state.
+More fundamentally, the limitation of Saha’s approach lies in its reliance on chemical equilibrium, which breaks down during certain stages of the Universe’s thermal history.
+Following Peebles’ pioneering work, successive studies refined the description of cosmological recombination by incorporating multi-level atom models, radiative transfer effects, and helium recombination, leading to more accurate predictions of the ionization history and the Cosmic Microwave Background anisotropies (see, e.g., \cite{seager1999new,dubrovich2005recombination,chluba2011towards,chluba2006free}).

 The interactions in the early Universe are primarily determined by electromagnetic reactions, which exhibit long-range interactions.
 In 2018, J.L.
 Cirto et al. investigated the \textit{Validity and Failure of the Boltzmann Weight} in the context of long- and short-range interactions ($\alpha/d$) for potentials of the type $\Phi(r)\propto 1/r^{\alpha}$ ($\alpha\geq 0$) in a $d$-dimensional space \cite{cirto2018validity}.
 Accordingly, for short-range interactions ($\alpha/d>1$), numerical analysis indicates Maxwellians for the momenta and the Boltzmann weight for the energies.
 Nevertheless, for long-range interactions ($\alpha/d<1$), numerical analysis strongly suggests $q$-Gaussians for the time-averaged momenta, as well as $q$-exponential distributions for the Boltzmann weight, hence undoubtedly falling out of the scope of Boltzmann-Gibbs (BG) statistical mechanics.
 Since the Saha equation is proportional to the Boltzmann weight in the realm of BG statistics, it cannot accurately depict the physical phenomena in the presence of long-range interactions, such as electromagnetic interactions.
 Besides, the presence of long-range interactions or significant statistical correlations often drives the system away from equilibrium \cite{tirnakli2016standard}.
 Since the BG statistics is not well-suited to describe such non-equilibrium scenarios, modifications to the Saha equation become necessary to incorporate effects that lie beyond the BG paradigm.